build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ```bash
 export AWS_DEFAULT_REGION=us-east-1
 ```
-6. Copy `requirements.txt` and `app.py` files from the `recommendation-engine-full-stack/apis_for_sagemaker_models chalice_custom_scaling_kmeans_api` folder to the root of the chalice project `sagemaker-apigateway-lambda-chalice`.
+6. Copy `requirements.txt` and `app.py` files from the `recommendation-engine-full-stack/apis_for_sagemaker_models chalice_custom_scaling_kmeans_api` folder to the root of the Chalice project `sagemaker-apigateway-lambda-chalice`.
 Let's take a quick look at the `app.py` file.
-The `app.py` file receives the JSON Request from the movie attributes from the front end and invokes the 2 model endpoints for the custom scaling model and the kmeans clustering model deployed on sagemaker.
+The `app.py` file receives the JSON Request from the movie attributes from the front end and invokes the 2 model endpoints for the custom scaling model and the kmeans clustering model deployed on SageMaker.
 Here is how my setup looks:
 ![Deployed endpoints in sagemaker](images/chaliceSetup.png)

-Make sure to replace with the correct SageMaker endpoint name, the custom scaling model, and the kmeans model in this section of the code in `app.py` in the chalice project `sagemaker-apigateway-lambda-chalice` as shown below:
+Make sure to replace with the correct SageMaker endpoint name, the custom scaling model, and the kmeans model in this section of the code in `app.py` in the Chalice project `sagemaker-apigateway-lambda-chalice` as shown below:
 ```bash
 .....
 ......